intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 ## Liaison Relationships

-A liaison relationship is set up when it is mutually agreeable and needed for some specific purpose, in the view of the other organization, the IAB, and the IETF participants conducting the work.
+A liaison relationship is set up when it is mutually agreeable and needed, e.g., for some specific purposes, in the view of the other organization, the IAB, and the IETF participants conducting the work:

+o Require appropriate liaison manager to access documents in other organizations

+o Participate in meeting in other organizations

+o Provide input to process in other organizations

 There is no set process or form for this; the IETF participants and the peer organization approach the IAB, and after discussion come to an agreement to form the relationship.
 In some cases, the intended